About This Chapter

 8. Nash Equilibrium & Game Theory

-The 2001 movie, 'A Beautiful Mind,' told the story of John Nash, a Nobel Prize-winning economist that theorized the Nash equilibrium.
+The 2001 movie, 'A Beautiful Mind,' told the story of John Nash, a Nobel Prize-winning economist who theorized the Nash equilibrium.
 In this lesson, we'll learn about Nash equilibrium by studying game theory.

 Earning College Credit